AdobeDocs/advertising.en/help/integrations/analytics/overview.md

 You can use your standard events and custom events from [!DNL Analytics] to build weighted objectives in Adobe Advertising.
 Objectives inform bidding decisions for your [!DNL DSP] packages and Search, Social, & Commerce portfolios.

+For [!DNL Google Ads] and [!DNL Google Microsoft Advertising] campaigns in Search, Social, & Commerce hybrid portfolios, you can optionally upload the objectives &mdash; including any [!DNL Analytics] events in the objectives &mdash; directly to the ad networks, where they become available as conversion actions for account-level and campaign-level custom conversion goals.

 >[!NOTE]
 >
 > You can't map calculated metrics from [!DNL Analytics] into Adobe Advertising.